Getting Started

 Overview of key 3D Editor interface elements for Manual Editing.

-Selection Colored By File; soundings selected for Rejection.
+Selection coloured By File; soundings selected for Rejection.

 Soundings selected (5); sounding attributes can be viewed in the Attributes tab (6).
 Click Reject to remove the soundings (4).

-Rejected soundings are removed; Save and Exit to update surface.
+Rejected soundings are removed; Save and Exit to update grid.

 3D Editor User Interface